Measuring Innovation Potential.

 In order to manage Innovation successfully, you need to be able to define it within your own environment and then measure it.
 I use an Innovation model which is flexible enough to do this and which leads logically to the Innovation Toolkit.

-What does the Innovation Toolkit consist of?
+What does the Innovation Potential Indicator consist of?

 The Innovation report.